35th Reunion

 Class Survey Report

 Are you interested in an in-depth statistical research analysis for the trends and opinions of your classmates?
 Then this session isn’t for you.
-But if you want a lighthearted look at who we are and how we’ve changed with a blatant disregard for margin of error calculations, then join us for a review of our Class Survey.
+But if you want a lighthearted look at who we are and how we’ve changed with a blatant disregard for margin of error calculations, then join us in Sanders Theater for a review of our Class Survey.

 Organized and hosted by: Andy Freed, Tammie Ruda and Eleni Theochari